 - 1. On the bucket list page, tap ... on the right of the target bucket. - 2.
 In the pop-up operation list, tap Details to view the bucket's basic information.

-The basic information includes bucket name, region, and creation time.
+Basic Information includes bucket name, region, creation time, and MAZ status.